eclipse-archived/ceylon-lang.org/documentation/1.3/tour/interop.md

 - to call the two-argument setter, use a method call like `foo.setBar(bar,baz)`.

+### Other Java methods are exposed as Ceylon methods

+An Java method that *doesn't* follow the JavaBeans property conventions is represented to the Ceylon program as a regular method.

+### Gotcha: calling Java methods from Ceylon

+There's two minor limitations to be aware of when calling Java methods from Ceylon.

+- You can't call Java methods using the named argument syntax, since Java 7 doesn't expose the names of parameters at runtime (except for code compiled on Java 8 with a special compiler switch explicitly enabled).
+- You can't obtain a method reference, nor a static method reference, to an overloaded method.

 ### Java constants and enum values

 Java constants like `Integer.MAX_VALUE` and Java enum values,